JulianKahnert/blog/Content/posts/2019-05-16--pdf-archiver-ios.md

 The automatic date and tag suggestions were the basis for the next step of the [PDF Archiver Project](http://github.com/pdf-Archiver/).
 The iPhone has a smaller display (compared to Macs), but we always carry it with us.
 I'm very happy to announce that there will be an iOS version of PDF Archiver soon.
 With it the slogan **"Scan it.
-Day it.
+Tag it.
 Find it."** now finally is fully reached!

 ### Scan it.
 New documents can be easily scanned.